math

 Returns a boolean,

-true if and only if integer m
+true if and only if integer m is below integer n when

 they are compared as unsigned integers.